 Given the hips are so large, there are indeed several muscle groups that are required to mobilise and move it.
 These muscles control the movements of our hips through different movements.
 If you are a runner, for example, you will be dominating through a certain muscle group, and others will be underutilised.
 This can lead to imbalance and misalignment which is where you could be prone to pain and injury.

-General movements that we do in the online group fitness classes, such as Pilates and Yoga will allow you to work on your management and health of your hips.
-If you feel you need a more in-depth and personalised experience, you can even work directly with a Personal Trainer online who will be able to create a designated and targeted program for your hips at just the right level for your body.
-By engaging a Personal Trainer via The Studio HQ Online, you will be able to understand what is happening in your hips and build strength to keep them healthy, longer.
+General movements that we do in the group fitness classes, such as Pilates and Yoga will allow you to work on your management and health of your hips.
+If you feel you need a more in-depth and personalised experience, you can even work directly with a Personal Trainer who will be able to create a designated and targeted program for your hips at just the right level for your body.
+By engaging a Personal Trainer at The Studio HQ, you will be able to understand what is happening in your hips and build strength to keep them healthy, longer.

 To manage this, you need to focus on mobility through a range of motions, and working on the strength of the muscles that are being under-used.
 There are 5 simple movements and exercises to balance the hip joint, increase range, and alleviate pain.